Tag Archives: Europe

 • about 4,100 works of art (including about 2 thousand of which were made by prisoners).
 Source

-Our group tour around Auschwitz took about 2 hours and we had a little break before heading to its adjacent camp, the Birkenau concentration camp.
+Our group tour around Auschwitz took about 2 hours, and we had a short break before heading to its adjacent camp, the Birkenau concentration camp.

-Bought a copy of this guidebook and Viktor Frankl’s book about his time in various Nazi concentration camps.
+I bought a copy of this guidebook and Viktor Frankl’s book about his time in various Nazi concentration camps.

 Heading to Birkenau concentration camp.